decred/dcrlnlpd/README.md

 to have some inbound bandwidth to receive LN payments.

-To create the channel, the LP charges some amount, specified as a percentage of che desired channel size.
+To create the channel, the LP charges some amount, specified as a percentage of the desired channel size.

 ## Building & Running